festim-dev/V-V-report/report/validation/thermodesorption_spectra/baldwin/baldwin_tds.md

 ## Comparison with experimental data

 The results produced by FESTIM are in good agreement with the experimental data.
 The grey areas represent the contribution of each trap to the global TDS spectrum.
+The first spectrum is the recombination flux model.

 ```{code-cell} ipython3
 :tags: [hide-input]